 John embarked on his third concert tour in October 2010 to promote his self-titled album "John Barrowman", his third solo CD with Sony following on from 2008's Another Side (which brought John a Gold Disc) and Music Music Music in 2009.
 He toured the UK and Ireland again in October and November 2011 to promote his CD, The Very Best of John Barrowman, which was released on 5 September 2011.
 In June 2012, he performed at open-air concerts in Scarborough and Glasgow, and at the Hampton Court Palace Festival.

 In December 2010, John returned to his Scottish roots for his sixth panto outing, reprising the role of Aladdin at the Clyde Auditorium in Glasgow.
 John has since returned to Glasgow for the 2011-12 pantomime season to star as Robinson Crusoe in Robinson Crusoe and the Caribbean Pirates, and starred in the title role of Jack in Jack and the Beanstalk the following year.
-He will play Dick in Dick McWhittington at the Clyde Auditorium for the 2013-14 panto season.
+He played Dick in Dick McWhittington at the Clyde Auditorium for the 2013-14 panto season and will star as Buttons in the SECC's 2014-15 production of Cinderella.

 In collaboration with his sister, Carole E Barrowman, John has released two volumes of his autobiography, Anything Goes and I Am What I Am, published by Michael O'Mara Books.
 In January 2008, Anything Goes reached number 2 in the Sunday Times bestsellers' list and remained in the list for twelve weeks.
 A sci-fi/fantasy novel for young adults, Hollow Earth, co-authored by John and Carole, was published by Buster Books on 2 February 2012, with a second novel in the series, Bone Quill, published on 7 February 2013.
 Hollow Earth was published in the US by Aladdin Books (the children's division of Simon and Schuster) on 30 October 2012.
-The third book in the series, titled The Book of Beasts, will be published in 2014.
-John and Carole have also collaborated on a Torchwood novel, Exodus Code, which was published in the UK on 13 September 2012.
+The third book in the series, titled The Book of Beasts, was published on 17 July 2014.
+John and Carole have now been commissioned to write a further three novels in the series, to be published by Head of Zeus Publishing.
+They also collaborated on a Torchwood novel, Exodus Code, which was published in the UK on 13 September 2012.

 John's multiple talents continue to delight audiences whether members of the Royal Family at the Royal Variety Performance, full houses at his pantos and concert tours, sci-fi fans or Saturday night TV viewers.
 As he says in closing his first book: